BooSandy1994/machine_learning/README.md

 # machine_learning
-A series of machine learning projects
+A series of machine learning projects.
+All of these are personal projects.
+The main languages which are used are R and Python.
+Various techniques have been used like feature engineering, feature identification etc. Statistical analysis has been used using R. The machine learning algorithms have been deployed using Python.